g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 You'd never guess these days, but I come from the hard left (protested the Iraq war, called my college microeconomics class "capitalist missiology", rejected careerism as a racket, etc).
 It is common to mock the hard left for talking big and being totally ineffectual.

+> Protest songs in response to military aggression!<br>Protest songs trying to stop soldiers' guns!

 But this is wisdom in a modern radical!
 No one with any awareness of history, human motivations, economics, or current affairs can think that the state of things is ok.
 But no one with any awareness of history, human motivations, economics, or current affairs can think that solving things would be easy, that you violently wresting the reins of power would end well.
 So you stand to the side and shout.

 <br>

-I chose something else though: actually helping.
+I chose something else though:

 <blockquote>